-- Do not start up the ventilation unit until it is fully installed. - Always make sure that the cover is closed and locked in place before using the ventilation unit. - Please note that the ventilation unit must not be used without the outer wall terminal for safety reasons.
+- Do not start up the ventilation unit until it is fully installed. - Always operate the ventilation unit with the air filters fitted. - Always make sure that the cover is closed and locked in place before using the ventilation unit. - Please note that the ventilation unit must not be used without the outer wall terminal for safety reasons.